-Montezuma Bowl allowed for some nice, fast, big turns, and the light PURE construction handled the chop well, without deflection.
-As long as you drive and carve these skis, they lock in and the tips do not hook.
+Montezuma Bowl allowed for some nice, fast, big turns, and the light PURE construction handled the soft chop well.
+As long as you drive and carve these skis, they can lock into a turn with minimal deflection and the tips do not hook.
 The only time I ever found myself getting bounced off line was when I got lazy and got back on my heels.
 But I can’t think of a ski (that I enjoy) that won’t bounce you around in chop if you aren’t piloting it like you’re supposed to.

 Basically, in assessing these skis, the primary questions for me were: when do these skis fail to do what I want them to do?
 When would a different ski clearly perform better, make the conditions more fun?

-Over two days, I straightlined, made big turns, small turns, skied some trees, skied lots of ice bumps and slush bumps, even snuck a few laps down a freestyle moguls course that had been built up for a Bumps Camp at A-Basin.
-(Please don’t mention this to the idiot camp coach who told me that I would never be able to make it down the course on those water skis.)
-All I can say is that the 112RPs versatility, stability, and fun factor are off the charts.
+Over those first two days on the Wailer 112, I straightlined, made big turns, small turns, skied some trees, skied lots of ice bumps and slush bumps, even snuck a few laps down a freestyle moguls course that had been built up for a Bumps Camp at A-Basin.
+(Please don’t mention this to the camp coach who told me that I would never be able to make it down the course on those water skis.)
+All I can say is that the 112RPs versatility and fun factor are off the charts.
 In 3-4 inches or more of new snow, I am confident that these skis will make a lot people very, very happy.
-And what I know for certain is that the 112RPs will even make you happy skiing dirty snow and chunked up ice, you know, for those days when Marshal lies to you about the weather.
+And what I know for certain is that the 112RPs will even make you happy skiing dirty snow and chunked-up ice, you know, for those days when Marshal Olson lies to you about the weather.